hasura/graphql-engine/rfcs/transforms.md

  -- ^ Change the request URL to one provided here.
 Nothing means original URL.
   , request_body  ::  Maybe TemplateText                  # Raw templating
  -- ^ Change the request_body to one provided here.
 Nothing means original payload.
 Only applicable for POST, PUT, PATCH methods
+ -- The encoding of the content is defined by the 'request_content_type' field defined below.
+  , request_content_type :: AllowedContentTypes
+ -- ^ Only the following Content-Types are allowed:
+ -- 1) application/json
+ -- 2) application/x-www-form-urlencoded
+ -- 3) text/plain
   , query_params  ::  Maybe (HashMap Text TemplateText)   # Key-value based templating
- -- ^ Add query params provided here to URI.
-Only applicable for GET and DELETE methods , request_headers :: Maybe TransformHeaders
+ -- ^ Add query params provided here to URL
+ -- Each param is URL encoded
+  , request_headers :: Maybe TransformHeaders
  -- ^ Tranform headers as defined here.
+ -- Certain headers cannot be transformed (e.g. `Content-Type` and should return a warning) }

+-- | The order of evaluation is removeHeaders and then addHeaders data TransformHeaders
+  = TransformHeaders
+  { addHeaders :: [(HeaderName, TemplateText}]
+  , removeHeaders :: [HeaderName]
   }

-data TransformHeaders
-  = TransformHeaders { replaceHeaders :: [(HeaderName, HeaderValue}] }

 data TemplateText # TO BE DECIDED (see next section)